 The Calvin T. Ryan Library staff, in partnership with the classroom faculty, Academic Success staff and other members of the UNK community, provide students with opportunities to develop skills that support their current educational pursuits, further their career opportunities, enrich their personal lives, and, ultimately, prepare them for lifelong learning.

 The library building was originally constructed in 1963, with an addition in 1983.
-It provides seating and services for more than 890 students, including group study rooms, lounge seating, individual study carrels, two computer labs, a coffee shop, and a multimedia production and practice room equipped with specialized production, presentation and website development software for student use.
-In recent years further changes have been made, including the addition of the first Learning Commons at a state college or university in Nebraska.
-The 4,800 square foot Learning Commons houses the UNK Writing Center, Academic Subject Tutoring, additional group study rooms, and other services and activities focused on student academic success.
+It provides seating and services for more than 890 students, including group study rooms, lounge seating, individual study carrels, three computer labs, one with specialized software, a student lounge, and a “One Button Studio” for students to use to record speeches and other presentations.
+The first Learning Commons at a state college or university in Nebraska houses the UNK Writing Center, Academic Subject Tutoring, additional group study rooms, and other services and activities focused on student academic success.

 Numerous computers, printers and scanners are available throughout the library.
 Wireless computers can be used almost anywhere in the building, and resources also include two high-quality microform digitizers.
 Students may check out laptop computers at the circulation desk for in-library use.

-The library provides access to a wide range of computer-based information resources, including the library's catalog, an electronic reserves system, 200-plus online databases, over 44,000 electronic books, and more than 82,000 full-text periodicals.
-Reference service is available in person and by telephone, e-mail or mobile phone during scheduled hours, along with 24/7 "chat" reference through a partnership with 430 other academic libraries worldwide.
-Several large online reference collections make reference information available to distance students as well as to those who use the library on-campus.
+The library provides access to a wide range of computer-based information resources, including the library's catalog, an electronic reserves system, 200-plus online databases, over 130,000 electronic books, and more than 87,000 full-text periodicals.
 The online portion of the library never closes, and these electronic resources are available 24 hours a day, seven days a week, to UNK students anywhere in the world who have a computer and Internet access.
+Reference service is available in person and by chat, text, email and telephone during scheduled hours.
 The library's homepage, library.unk.edu, provides general information about the library, as well as serving as a portal to all available print and digital resources.

-The nine library faculty members, three managerial professionals, and thirteen support staff are dedicated to making the library an integral part of students' careers at UNK by acquiring and organizing information resources in a variety of formats, providing classroom and online instruction on the use of library resources, and consulting one-on-one with students in the library, via phone, and online.
+Eight library faculty, six managerial professionals, and seven support staff are dedicated to making the library an integral part of students' careers at UNK.
+Along with acquiring and organizing information resources in a variety of formats; the focus is on working with campus partners to ensure outstanding academic support for every student.

 Miriam Drake Theatre